Techgethr/audioanalyzer/README.md

 ## To Do
 - [x] Decoupling of AI services between transcriber and analyzer.
-- [ ] Automatic anonymization of sensitive data (PII, credit cards, etc.).
+- [x] Automatic anonymization of sensitive data (PII, credit cards, etc.) using AI and LLM.
 - [ ] Integration with more database engines.
-- [ ] Integration with more AI engines.
+- [ ] Integration with more AI engines and Huggingface SDK.
 - [ ] Integration with Cloud providers (Azure, AWS, Google Cloud, and others).
+- [ ] Calculate costs incurred for each audio and at campaign level.
 - [ ] Web app to manage campaigns, and results.
 - [ ] Dashboard with interactive visualizations of the analyses.
 - [ ] Batch processing